Ongoing IFS-Informed EMDR Therapy

-Do you want to do EMDR at a slower, more consistent pace?
+Do you want to do IFs-Informed EMDR at slower, more consistent pace?

-Are you unsure whether you’re ready for the time or financial commitment of an EMDR Intensive?
+Are you unsure whether you’re ready for the time or financial commitment of a multi-day IFS-Informed EMDR Intensive?

-Do you have a talk therapist you love but you want to add adjunctive EMDR or IFS support weekly to address what feels stuck?
+Maybe you have a talk therapist you love but you want to add adjunctive IFS-Informed EMDR support weekly or biweekly to address what feels stuck?

-If you answered yes to any of these questions, weekly EMDR therapy with Katy Levine is likely a fit for you!
+If you answered yes to any of these questions and you are located in Washington, D.C., Maryland, Virginia, or Pennsylvania, Katy Levine is likely a fit for you!

 We use these models to create custom treatment plans for clients who are ready to live without anxiety, depression, dissociation, phobias, addiction, and post-traumatic stress (PTSD).
 As a client, you will receive your own, client-centered therapeutic process.